ufosc/getting-started/introduction.md

 UFOSC is the Open Source Club at the University of Florida.
 We are a community of makers, who want to solve problems and improve our world using open source projects.

-We were founded in the Spring of 2016 as an official student organization at UF. <!--The club is also a partnered Special Interest Group of the UF ACM chapter. -->
+We were founded in the Spring of 2016 as an official student organization at UF.
+The club is also a partnered Special Interest Group of the UF ACM chapter.

 ### What does the UFOSC do?

 The UFOSC is first and foremost, about working on open source projects.
-Student choose what they want to work on, wether it be a totally new idea, or an existing project.
+Student choose what they want to work on, whether it be a totally new idea, or an existing project.
 Our meetings create a constructive atmosphere to help students collaborate in teams to grow their knowledge and skills!

 We also preform technical talks on various open source topics.
 Anything from Linux to Typescript.
 Students are encouraged to submit ideas or even volunteer to give a talk.